Family Camp FAQ’s

 Q: Should we eat before arriving to camp on Friday night?

 A: YES!
-While we will have juice and popcorn available for the movie, we strongly recommend that you get dinner prior to arriving to camp on Friday evening.
+While we will have juice and popcorn available for the movie on Friday night, we strongly recommend that you get dinner prior to arriving to camp on Friday evening.

 Q: What is the setup, is this a tent camping event?

 A: Yes this is tent camping.
 Families are responsible for bringing and setting up their own tents.
 We find that our Pack families help one another as needed.
 We are also working to have the staff there at that time to be available if help is needed.
 No promises as this is a volunteer supported camp.

 A: We open the parking lot at 5:00pm and start taking check-in on Friday evening at 5:30pm – 7pm at the Camp Office.

 Q: Do we need to bring a medical form?

 A: Yes, EVERY participant will need to submit Part A and Part B of the BSA Annual Health